Katie Malone, MA, LPCC, LMFT

 Pursuing My Passion

 I am licensed by the state of California as both a Professional Clinical Counselor (LPCC4606) and a Marriage and Family Therapist (LMFT99859), but why both you may ask?
-Well, I am someone who has always been interested in pursuing my passions to the best of my ability, and in the therapy-world that led me to first becoming a LMFT, and then devoting extra time, energy, and experience to gain my LPCC.
+Well, I am someone who has always been interested in pursuing my passions to the best of my ability.
+In the therapy-world that led me to first becoming a LMFT, and then devoting extra time, energy, and experience to gain my LPCC.
 The Professional Clinical Counseling License is a more nationally recognized license and allows me room to grow in other clinical areas, such as administering assessments, report writing, and career counseling services.
 While most professionals only gain one license, I strive to learn more and gain further experience as a way to best serve my clients.
+My value of life-long learning is also seen when I decided to grow in an additional way by becoming a Clinical Supervisor for therapy associates who are gaining hours for their licensure; this is a position I enjoy and take great pride in.

 Empathy and Authenticity